learn-anything/safari-extensions/readme.md

 - [1Password](https://agilebits.com/onepassword/extensions) - [1Password](https://1password.com) is a phenomenal password manager, this extension just gives a seamless interaction of it with the browser.
 - [Reddit Comments](http://safariextendr.com/extension/reddit-comments) - Provides a small button in the top toolbar that when clicked will direct you to a reddit thread where the current page you are on was submitted to, if such page exists of course.
 - [Shellfish](http://open-bits.com/shellfish/) - Removes all the annoying 'share this page' links and buttons from the Internet.
+- [Tab Options](http://canisbos.com/taboptions) - Adds a few tab-related options to the ones built into Safari.

 ## Developer
 - [JSON formatter ](https://github.com/rfletcher/safari-json-formatter) - Makes JSON documents that you open with the browser 'human readable' by formatting them nicely.